pachyderm/pachyderm/doc/docs/master/deploy-manage/deploy/azure.md

     Merged "${CLUSTER_NAME}" as current context in /Users/test-user/.kube/config
     ```

-1. Create your values.yaml
+1. Update your values.yaml

     Update your values.yaml with your container name ([see example of values.yaml here](https://github.com/pachyderm/pachyderm/blob/master/etc/helm/examples/microsoft-values.yaml)) or use our minimal example below.

     ```yaml
-    deployTarget: MICROSOFT
+    deployTarget: "MICROSOFT"
     pachd:
       storage:
         microsoft:
+          # storage container name
-          container: "foo"
+          container: "container_name"
+          # storage account name
-          id: "bar"
+          id: "AKIAIOSFODNN7EXAMPLE"
+          # storage account key
-          secret: "baz"
+          secret: "wJalrXUtnFEMI/K7MDENG/bPxRfiCYEXAMPLEKEY"
+      externalService:
+        enabled: true
+    global:
+      postgresql:
+        postgresqlUsername: "see admin username above"
+        postgresqlPassword: "password"
+        # The server name of the instance
+        postgresqlDatabase: "pachyderm"
+        # The postgresql database host to connect to.
+        postgresqlHost: "see server name above"
+        # The postgresql database port to connect to.
+Defaults to postgres server in subchart
+        postgresqlPort: "5432"
+    postgresql:
+      # turns off the install of the bundled postgres.
+      # If not using the built in Postgres, you must specify a Postgresql
+      # database server to connect to in global.postgresql
+      enabled: false
     ```

-    **Load Balancer Setup**
-    If you would like to expose your pachd instance to the internet via load balancer, add the following config under `pachd` to your `values.yaml`

-    **NOTE:** It is strongly recommended to configure SSL when exposing Pachyderm publicly

-    ```yaml
-    pachd:
-      service:
-        type: LoadBalancer
-    ```
-    !!!
-Note
-        Check the [list of all available helm values](../../../reference/helm_values/) at your disposal in our reference documentation.
+    Check the [list of all available helm values](../../../reference/helm_values/) at your disposal in our reference documentation or on [Github](https://github.com/pachyderm/pachyderm/blob/master/etc/helm/pachyderm/values.yaml).

-1. Run the following command:
+### Deploy Pachyderm On The Kubernetes Cluster

+- Now you can deploy a Pachyderm cluster by running this command:

     ```shell
     $ helm repo add pach https://helm.pachyderm.com
     $ helm repo update
-    $ helm install pachd -f my_values.yaml pach/pachyderm --version <version-of-the-chart>
+    $ helm install pachd -f values.yaml pach/pachyderm --version <version-of-the-chart>
     ```

     **System Response:**